yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ```

 For patch embedding, positional encoding, final head, and all transformer blocks we use random values (check the colab for complete code).
 Each transformer block is made up of `attention`, `mlp` and `layer normalization`.
 We define a function to initialize each of these components.
-I'll show just the mlp initializtion here for brevity.
+I'll show just the mlp initialization here for brevity.
 I'll do it using [Xavier intialization](https://paperswithcode.com/method/xavier-initialization), but this is not crucial and you can just use a random normal.

 For the MLP, we need weights and biases for 2 layers.
 ```python